Dr.Fill

+History

 Dr.Fill participated in the 2012 American Crossword Puzzle Tournament, finishing 141st of approximately 650 entrants with a total score of just over 10,000 points.
 The appearance led to a variety of descriptions of Dr.Fill in the popular press, including The Economist, the San Francisco Chronicle and Gizmodo.
 A description of Dr.Fill appeared on the front page of the March 17, 2012 New York Times.

 Dr.Fill's score in 2013 improved to 10,550, which would have earned it 92nd place.
 Videos of the program solving the problems from the tournament are available on YouTube.
 The score in 2014 improved further to 10,790, which would have tied for 67th place.
 A video of the program solving the first six puzzles from that tournament, together with a talk given by Ginsberg describing its performance, can be found on YouTube.

 Dr.Fill has largely continued to improve since the 2014 event.
 In 2015, it scored 10,920 points and finished in 55th place.
 In 2016, it scored 11,205 points and finished in 41st place.
 In 2017, it scored 11,795 and finished in 11th place.
 In 2018, it scored 10,740 points, dropping to 78th place.
 Dr.Fill returned to "form" in 2019, once again scoring 11,795 and finishing in 14th place.

 The 2020 ACPT was cancelled due to COVID-19, and Dr.Fill participated as a non-competitor in the Boswords tournament instead.
 The program outperformed the humans, scoring 11,218 points (fast solves with a total of one mistake) while the best scoring human scored 10,994 points (slower solves but no mistakes).

 The 2021 ACPT was virtual, again due to COVID-19.
 The Dr.Fill effort was joined by the Berkeley NLP Group, creating a hybrid system named Berkeley Crossword Solver, and Dr.Fill won the main event, scoring 12,825 points with Erik Agard, the highest scoring human, scoring 12,810 points.
 The tournament was won by Tyler Hinman (12,760 points), who completed the championship puzzle perfectly in three minutes.
 Dr.Fill also completed that puzzle perfectly, but in 49 seconds.

 After winning the tournament, Ginsberg announced on August 8, 2021, that both he and Dr.Fill would be retiring from crosswords.